Gbemisola23/ebinnaturals/README.md

 * ### Social media marketing

       A facebook page was created to build community from the target market.
-Facebook is free and it also takes little to no time to set up and also it has so many users whom a business can strive to maintain a certain relationship, create content and connect with a target audience.
+      Facebook is free and it also takes little to no time to set up. also, it has so many users whom a business can strive to maintain a certain relationship, create content and connect with a target audience.

    ![facebook](static/images/facebook_img.png)